Season’s Greetings from Schlitz. And Joan from Mad Men (Life, December 1960) .

-Which of you ladies out there wouldn’t be simply delighted to find a Borg Scale under your tree this Christmas?
+Which of you ladies out there would be simply delighted to find a Borg Scale under your tree this Christmas?
 No?
 Well, the woman in the ad doesn’t look too convinced either.
 And that’s Madonna, right? (detail below).

 I swear my sister had that perfume bottle with the black cat in it, back in the day (Canadian Magazine, December 1969).
 If these fine Max Factor perfumes — priced from $2.25 to a whopping $12.50! — aren’t going to do the trick, then cut to the chase and …